RoundedInfinity/fluid_dialog/README.md

 ### Usage 🧪

-To show a FluidDialog you typically use flutter's `showDialog` function.
+To show a FluidDialog you typically use Flutter's `showDialog` function.
 You can also use your implementation to show the dialog.

 Here's an example: